⚛️ How to Build a Chrome Extension with React

 -

-Use React Hooks: Leverage hooks like
+Use React Hooks: Leverage hooks like useStateanduseEffectfor state management and side effects.

 Leverage Chrome APIs: Familiarize yourself with Chrome's extension APIs.